anthonynguyen/audition-project/README.md

 The audition project was implemented using the MEAN stack techonologies, which is composed of Mongo, Express, Angular, and Node.
 The server logic is written using nodejs on top of the Express framework to help assist in the REST API requests.
-The requests that are covered in clude get, post and delete.
+The requests that are covered include get, post and delete.
-Furthermore it is deployed on an instance in AWS E2.
+Furthermore it is deployed on an instance in AWS EC2.

 ## Running the Audition Project Locally